6 Best Trowels & Shovels for Camping & Backpacking of 2019

 We also love that it comes with a detailed description of how to properly take care of your business in the woods, as well as instructions for how to re-do the coating on the handle if it comes off.

-This is definitely geared toward ultralight, minimalist backpackers, and comes with a pretty hefty price tag of $36.
+This is definitely geared toward ultralight, minimalist backpackers, and comes with a pretty hefty price tag.
 Our top pick, The Deuce, was the same weight, performed a little bit better in our dig tests, and was a good bit cheaper.

 Still, we think this is an incredibly cool, useful, well-made piece of gear, and it’s a good buy for someone who wants something really unique.